MEITREX/docprocai_service/README.md

 > [!TIP]
 > The `segment_title_generator` and `document_summary_generator` tasks only require LLMs if these features are enabled in the `config.yaml`.
 They are enabled by default.

+### Recommended Neural Network Models

+* For the text embedding, we recommend [Alibaba-NLP/gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5)
+* For the title and summary generation, we recommend [meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)
+* While the title generation should work with just a base model, we recommend our custom fine-tuned LoRA Adapter for better results in the title generation task.
+The adapter files may be provided to you upon request.

 ### GPU Acceleration
 This service requires pytorch to function.
 As pytorch GPU-support is required for some features of this service, the pip-distributed version of pytorch cannot be used and instead a